Primetalk/goio/README.md

 There are two kinds of execution contexts - `UnboundedExecutionContext` and `BoundedExecutionContext`.
 Unbounded is recommended for IO-bound operations while bounded is for CPU-intensive tasks.

 - `io.UnboundedExecutionContext() io.ExecutionContext` - UnboundedExecutionContext runs each task in a new go routine.
-- `io.BoundedExecutionContext(size int64, queueLimit int) io.ExecutionContext` - BoundedExecutionContext creates an execution context that will execute tasks concurrently.
+- `io.BoundedExecutionContext(size int, queueLimit int) io.ExecutionContext` - BoundedExecutionContext creates an execution context that will execute tasks concurrently.
 Simultaneously there could be as many as `size` executions.
 If there are more tasks than could be started immediately they will be placed in a queue.
 If the queue is exhausted, `Start` will block until some tasks are run.
 The recommended queue size is 0 (all tasks are immediately sent to the execution).
 This provides immediate back pressure in case of starvation.

 ### Using channels with IO and parallel computations